klis87/redux-requests/packages/redux-requests/README.md

 - GET /books/1 - make request, cache /books/1, invalidate /books/2 cache
 */
 ```

+You can also use `cacheKey` and `requestKey` at the same time, then different `cacheKey`
+will be able to invalidate cache for each `requestKey` individually.

 If you need to clear the cache manually for some reason, you can use `clearRequestsCache` action:
 ```js